Innovative Pain Solutions Centers

 Nearly one in three Americans will have shingles during their lifetime, a condition that can cause intense pain.
 Akara Forsythe, MD, and Joseph Oppong, Jr., MD, are experienced pain management specialists with three convenient Innovative Pain Solutions Centers locations in Maryland.
-If you’re suffering from shingles pain, schedule an appointment in Bowie, Salisbury, or Laurel, Maryland, by calling Innovative Pain Solutions Centers or booking online today.
+If you’re suffering from shingles pain, schedule an appointment in Bowie or Salisbury, Maryland, by calling Innovative Pain Solutions Centers or booking online today.

 Shingles is a condition that often comes with a painful rash.
 While you can develop a shingles rash anywhere on your body, they’re most common wrapping on either side of your torso and look like a single band of blisters.